softworkz/embyuserwiki/Notifications.md

 To install new notification services, navigate to the Plugin Catalog and scroll down to the Notifications section.
 A number of options are available:

 ![](images/server/notifications3.png)

+After installation, most notification services will require configuration of accounts.
+For more information on installing and configuring Plugins, see [plugins](Plugins).